 Real time prescription monitoring in the states and territories

-- Western Australia – ScriptCheckWA – not mandatory but strongly encouraged – monitored medicines
+• Western Australia – ScriptCheckWA – mandatory to register, use is strongly recommended – monitored medicines

 Prescribing for yourself, family, friends or those you work with